 - Ready to Start a Sole Proprietorship or LLC?

-A business entity is defined most simply as the legal structure that your business will fall under.
+A business entity is the legal structure that your business falls under.

 What are the main types of business entities?